Hard Wax for Underarms: Pros, Cons, and Aftercare

 Can reduce shaving-related issues

 If you deal with razor bumps or irritation, switching to waxing can reduce the frequency of those shaving-triggered flares.
-The American Academy of Dermatology has guidance on preventing bumps and ingrowns that often overlaps with waxing aftercare, like avoiding tight friction and not picking at inflamed follicles (AAD guidance).
+The American Academy of Dermatology has guidance on preventing bumps and ingrowns that often overlaps with waxing aftercare, like avoiding tight friction and not picking at inflamed follicles.

 Cleaner look for some skin tones